epolisensky/VLITE/vdp/docs/source/basic_usage.rst

 directory at a time.
 Processing more than one month of VLITE images can be accomplished through successive runs of **vdp** called from a bash script.
+You can suppress output to the console by using ``-v 0`` or ``--verbosity 0``.
+All output will be written to a log file in the root directory with name "yearmo.log" (i.e. "201801.log").
-It is recommended that all output that normally gets printed to the terminal window be redirected to a text file to retain a record of the pipeline's execution.
-Don't forget to use the optional command line argument ``--ignore_prompt`` for the first call to **vdp** if creating a new database or overwriting an existing one.
+You may additionally use the optional command line argument ``--ignore_prompt`` for the first call to **vdp** if creating a new database or overwriting an existing one and don't want to stick around to verify.

 Example file ``batch_vdp.bash``:
 ::

-  python vdp.py 201801config.yaml --ignore_prompt > 201801.log
+  python vdp.py 201801config.yaml -v 0 --ignore_prompt
-  python vdp.py 201802config.yaml > 201802.log
+  python vdp.py 201802config.yaml -v 0
-  python vdp.py 201803config.yaml > 201803.log
+  python vdp.py 201803config.yaml -v 0

 ************************
 Expected Execution Times